tdegeus/mate-cluster/pages/etiquette.rst

 * ``Cfree``: number of CPUs available for new jobs.

 * ``Score``: the ratio of time that the reserved processors have been in use and the time that these processes where claimed by jobs.
-Should be around 1, otherwise there is potential mis-use, see :ref:`etiquette-monitor-jobs-myqstat`.
+Should be around 1, otherwise there is potential misuse, see :ref:`etiquette-monitor-jobs-myqstat`.

 * ``Mtot``: total amount of memory in the node.